- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS.

 Format a note

 To add a table, title, heading, or bulleted list, tap in a note, then tap or .
 On an iPhone or iPod touch, tap Done when you're finished.
 You don't need to tap Done on an iPad.

 To add something from another app, like a location in Maps or a website in Safari, tap in the app that you want to share something from.
 Then tap Add to Notes > Choose Note, and select the note that you want to add an attachment to, then tap Save.
 You can add the attachment to a new note or an existing one.

 To add a photo or video, tap in a note, then tap .
 You can tap Photo Library to add an existing photo or video or you can tap Take Photo or Video to add a new one.
 When you're finished, tap Done, or Use Photo or Use Video.

 Search for a note or attachment

-Looking for that note you made last week, last month, or even last year?
-You can search for a specific note from the top of the Notes list.
-Scroll to the top of the Notes list to reveal the search field, then enter what you’re looking for.
+To search for a specific note, scroll to the top of the Notes list, tap the Search field, then enter what you’re looking for.

 You can also search for attachments.
-Tap in the lower-left corner to see sketches, photos, links, documents, and other attachments that you’ve added to your notes.
+Tap in the lower-left corner to see photos, videos, sketches, scans, websites, and documents that you’ve added to your notes.
 To go to the note with the attachment, touch and hold the thumbnail of the attachment, then tap Show in Note.